 The financial highlights tables are intended to help you understand the Funds' financial performance for the fiscal years or periods indicated.
 Certain information reflects financial results for a single Fund share.
 The total returns in the tables represent the rate that an investor would have earned or lost on an investment in a Fund (assuming reinvestment of all dividends and distributions).
-Financial information for the fiscal years or periods ended December 31, 2023, 2022 and 2021 have been audited by Cohen & Company, Ltd., the Funds' independent registered public accounting firm, whose report, along with the Funds' financial statements, is included in the Funds' Annual Report to Shareholders, which is available upon request or via the EDGAR Database at the Securities and Exchange Commission's internet site at www.sec.gov.
-Periods prior to December 31, 2021 for the iMGP DBi Managed Futures Strategy ETF and iMGP DBi Hedge Strategy ETF have been audited by the Predecessor Funds' independent registered public accounting firm.
+Financial information for the fiscal years or periods ended December 31, 2024, 2023, 2022 and 2021 have been audited by Cohen & Company, Ltd., the Funds' independent registered public accounting firm, whose report, along with the Funds' financial statements, is included in the Funds' Form N-CSR, which is available upon request or via the EDGAR Database at the Securities and Exchange Commission's internet site at www.sec.gov.
+Periods prior to December 31, 2021 for the iMGP DBi Managed Futures Strategy ETF were audited by the Predecessor Fund's independent registered public accounting firm.